Zhao Chengshou: Second Sino-Japanese War

 In 1936, he was awarded the rank of lieutenant general by the Nationalist government in Nanjing.
 On November 15 of the same year, during the Battle of Honggeltu, the Japanese and Wang Ying’s Grand Han Righteous Army attacked Honggeltu.
 The cavalry unit of Zhao Chengshou Station stationed in Honggeltu held its position.
 The battle continued for two days.
 The Japanese and Wang Ying bu did not Can break through.
 The Damilingsulong and Yi Shifang's local security corps cooperated with Zhao Chengshou's department.
 On November 16, Zhao Chengshou and Fu Zuoyi went to the front line of Jining District to command troops.
 After attacking the enemy, they defeated the enemy and won the battle of Hongertu.
 After that, Zhao Chengshou helped Fu Zuoyi plan the battle of the Bailing Temple and win.
 Because of the merits of Suiyuan campaign, Zhao Chengsui was awarded the second-class Order of the Sacred Tripod.

-The war of resistance against Japan broke out in July 1937.
+The Second Sino-Japanese War broke out in July 1937.
 Zhao Chengshou was reorganized into the 1st Army of Cavalry.
 Zhao Chengshou served as the commander of the army.
 He led the army to attack Linxi County in Rehe Province (modern Linxi County, Inner Mongolia), and conquered Shangdu County in northern Chahar Province and Nanhao Valley in Huade County (of Zhangbei County).
 When Zhao Chengshou was continuing to expand the results, he was forced to relocate due to the defeat of the right-wing flat-sui line and returned to Northwest Shanxi in early 1938.
 Zhao Chengshou's headquarters has been stationed in Basing County, Ningwu County, Nanguan County, Jingle County and other places.
 Prior to this, the Eighth Route Army had been stationed in the areas of Sulan, Wuzhai, and Lanxian.
-At the time, the Kuomintang and the Communist Party of China cooperated.
+At the time, the Kuomintang and the Chinese Communist Party cooperated under the Second United Front.
 The troops of the 120th Division of the Eighth Route Army in the northwest of Shanxi were under the command of Zhao Chengshou, and the 120th Division Commander He Long personally visited Zhao Chengshou on the dam of Ningwu County.
 Since then, Zhao Chengsui has cooperated with 120 divisions for many times and won battles in battles such as Battle of Octagon, Battle of Limin Fort, Battle of Mitsui, Battle of Yijing and other places in Ningwu County, Xuangang Town, Shenchi County, and Wuzhai County.
 In 1939, Zhao Chengshou was promoted to commander-in-chief of the 7th Army of the National Army and director of the Second Office of the Shanxi Provincial Government.
 When returning to the northwest of Shanxi from the commander-in-chief of the second war zone in Qiulin Town, Yichuan County, Shaanxi Province, Zhao Chengshou passed through Shaanbei (northern Shaanxi) and lived in Yishan Village near the east of Yan'an.
-After learning of the Central Committee of the Communist Party of China, Zhao Chengshou was sent to Yan'an and a welcome meeting was held.
+After learning of the Central Committee of the Chinese Communist Party, Zhao Chengshou was sent to Yan'an and a welcome meeting was held.